bictegravir, emtricitabine, tenofovir AF BIC (INSTI)/FTC and TAF (two NRTIs)

 Do not take with rifampin or dofetilide.
 Not recommended to be taken with Cimduo or Temixys, Descovy, Emtriva, Epivir-HBV, Hepsera, Truvada, Vemlidy, or Viread, all for treatment of hepatitis B, as the emtricitabine and tenofovir components of Biktarvy already treat HBV.
 Biktarvy can be taken at least two hours before or six hours after taking laxatives or antacids, sucralfate, oral iron or calcium supplements (but either of these two can be used with Biktarvy if taken with food at the same time), or buffered medications.
 Start metformin at lowest dose and titrate based on tolerability and clinical effect.
 Monitor for metformin adverse effects.
 When starting or stopping Biktarvy in people on metformin, dose adjustment of metformin may be necessary to maintain optimal glycemic control.
 Not recommended with St. John’s wort.
 Can be taken with Epclusa, Harvoni, Sovaldi, and Vosevi.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.

-New pediatric formulation, Biktarvy Low Dose, became available late last year.
-Biktarvy is widely prescribed because of its efficacy and safety profile as well as relative lack of resistance emerging from use of this treatment in clinical trials.
+Biktarvy is widely prescribed because of its efficacy, safety, and drug resistance profile.
+Five-year data released in 2022 show 98% undetectable viral load rate in more than 1,000 individuals from Studies 1489 and 1490, with no development of drug resistance, in the open-label extension (OLE) at Weeks 144–240.
 Data are accumulating that show Biktarvy works for people who have detectable virus when they switch to it from another regimen (having experienced virologic failure on their previous regimen).
-At this time, there aren’t sufficient data to support the use of Biktarvy during pregnancy.
+However, people who have previously experienced virologic failure when using another integrase inhibitor, such as Isentress or Tivicay, are more prone to losing virologic control after switching to Biktarvy.
+There aren’t sufficient data to support the initiation of Biktarvy during pregnancy.
+People who become pregnant while on Biktarvy do not necessarily have to switch to another regimen, but may undergo closer monitoring of viral load.
 Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; go to apregistry.com.

 Dr. Melanie Thompson: